 - Must complete the Free Application for Federal Student Aid (FAFSA);

 - Must be a U.S. Citizen or an eligible non-citizen;

 - Must be accepted for enrollment and enrolled at least half-time at a participating school in an eligible program leading to a diploma or degree;

 - Must maintain Satisfactory Academic Progress (SAP) in your program of study according to your school's standards and statutory requirements;

 - Must not be in default on an educational loan or owe a refund on an educational grant;

 - Must have a high school diploma or equivalent (GED);

 - Must meet all other Federal Direct Loan program eligibility requirements prescribed by law at the time your loan application is processed.

 The student should allow two to three weeks for the loan to be processed.
-The first loan disbursement for any term will be after the mid-term period.
-Students must submit all required documentation by the loan request deadline in order for their loan to be processed in the first loan disbursement round.
-Loan disbursements after this time will be processed every two weeks until the end of the term in the order that the loan amount requests are received.
-Loans cannot be processed after the last day of each term.
+Students must complete loan entrance counseling and Master Promissory Note requirements by the scheduled deadline in order for their loan to be processed.
+Loan disbursement schedules can be found under Important Dates of the Financial Aid section of the website.
+Loans will not be processed after the published loan deadline date for each term unless in rare cases in which extenuating circumstances may have occurred that prevented the student from completing the requirements.
+Per Federal regulations, loans cannot be processed after the last day of each term.
 Please note: Disbursement means when the loan is posted to the student's account.
 Refunds will be processed by the Cashier within 14 days after the loan has been posted to the student's account.
-It is advised to submit your loan request early.

 Loan Procedures When a Student Stops Attending - Withdrawal/Graduates